func-i/webpack-angular/README.md

 ## Webpack + Angular 1.X + ES5

-A boilerplate using npm modules, bootstrap, and webpack and Angular.
+A boilerplate using npm modules, bootstrap, webpack and Angular.

 ### Installation